galaxyproject/training-material/topics/transcriptomics/tutorials/scrna/tutorial.md

 >  |--|------------------|
 >  | Gene Red | 5 |
 >  | Gene Blue | 0 |
 >
+>
 > But the truth is entirely different (i.e. Gene Red should have 1 count, and Gene Blue should also have 1 count).
-> How do we correct for this bias?
+How do we correct for this bias?
 >
-> ### UMIs to the rescue
 >
 > **Unique Molecular Identifiers** (or *UMIs*) constitute the second portion of a barcode, where their role is to *uniquely* count reads such that amplicons of the same read are only counted once, e.g:
 >